Faculty/Staff Wellness

 6-week Health Improvement Challenge

-Energize to Be Well integrates several programs offered by Be Well at Work Faculty/Staff Health Programs this fall under one theme focused on energy and engagement.
+Energize to Be Well integrates several programs offered by Be Well at Work Faculty/Staff Health Programs.
+This falls under one theme focused on energy and engagement.
 The main two offerings are the Panel Presentation and the Six-Week Challenge, but there are several supporting workshops offered by ergonomics, employee assistance, and wellness.

 Learn more about Energize to Be Well.